Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: Introduction

-Our results have some direct implication on matrix decomposition over finite fields.
-More precisely, we show arbitrary $\Mmat\in\GL(n,2)$ can be decomposed to $O\pbra{\frac{n}{\log n}}$ parallel row-elimination matrices.
-Our technique can be easily generalized to finite field $\Fbb_q$ for constant $q$.
+Our results can be directly extended to matrix decomposition over finite fields.
+More precisely, we show that any $\Mmat\in\GL(n,2)$ can be decomposed to $O(n/\log n)$ parallel row-elimination matrices.
+This parallel matrix-decomposition method can be generalized to finite field $\Fbb_q$ for any constant $q$.